 One friend actively involved in the care of her aging father shared her strategies to help him avoid a fall.
 She installed grab bars in his shower and removed throw rugs to help him avoid slipping and falling.
 She routinely de-clutters his home to reduce his risk of tripping.
 It helps that she’s a nurse, and assists her dad in managing his medications.
 There are certain medications, such as sedatives or some over the counter drugs, which can affect balance.

 Since I’m not getting any younger, I’m taking note.
 Thankfully, I’ve always been active.
 In the past few years, I’ve become a big fan of yoga, which has helped me improve my flexibility and balance.
 Exercise is a good investment because physical fitness can help prevent the incidence of falls and minimize potential injury.
-I don’t want to be a statistic (not a bad one, anyway), so added to my long term to do list is: continue to stay active and clean up the mess in my house.
+I don’t want to be a statistic (not a bad one, anyway), so added to my long-term to do list is: continue to stay active and clean up the mess in my house.

+To learn more about preventing falls, talk with your doctor or visit ExcellusBCBS.com.
 You might want to explore local falls prevention classes to help the older adult in your life stay healthy.
 Here are two organizations that offer classes in upstate New York:

 Latest posts by Eileen Wolff (see all)